PlaceOS/docs/tutorial/README.md

----
-id: tutorial
-title: Tutorials for PlaceOS
-description: Introductions for different aspects of the platform
----

 Tutorials are _lessons_ that take the reader by the hand through a series of steps to complete a project of some kind.
 They should show a beginner that they can achieve something with a new tool or concept.